 Your PC needs to be connected to a stable WiFi/Internet network (either home or office-based) during the tutor-led video sessions.

 You will need at least one commonly used web browser installed on your PC (e.g. Chrome, Safari, Firefox, Edge etc.) in order to attend the video-streamed tutorials.
-You may also use your mobile phone (Android or iOS) to connect to our tutor-led video sessions.

 The primary spoken and written language of the course is English.